 - Beard of Evil: Apart from his debut and time in 3MB, he has consistently been a heel in WWE, and always had a solid beard.

-- Born in the Wrong Century: Jinder's 2017 run is very much in the style of 1980's Foreign Wrestling Heels, and he wouldn't look out of place facing off against Hulk Hogan.
+- Born in the Wrong Century: Jinder's entire gimmick starting with his 2017 title run is very much in the style of 1980's one note Foreign Wrestling Heels, and he wouldn't look out of place facing off against Hulk Hogan.

 - Bragging Theme Tune: His theme, "Sher (Lion)", is a rap track sung in Punjabi that describes Mahal, and the Punjabi people in general, as an invincible warrior.